Back to top

 Cancer Apple Project work?

-During its annual fundraising campaign, individuals, schools, organisations, and institutions from across Namibia are encouraged to support the Project by buying apples.
+During its annual fundraising campaign, individuals, schools, organisations, and institutions from across Namibia are encouraged to support the project by buying apples.

 • Pre-primary Schools